aspnetboilerplate/aspnetboilerplate/doc/WebSite/Debugging.md

 While it's not generally needed, you may want to step into ABP's source code while you are debugging your project.

-All official ASP.NET Boilerplate nuget packages are **[Sourcelink](https://github.com/ctaggart/SourceLink)** enabled.
-That means you can easily debug **Abp.\*** nuget packages within your project.
+All official ASP.NET Boilerplate NuGet packages are **[Sourcelink](https://github.com/ctaggart/SourceLink)** enabled.
+That means you can easily debug **Abp.\*** NuGet packages within your project.
 To enable it, change Visual Studio (2017+) Debugging options as
 follows: